The Potoo – Nature’s Most Surprised Looking Bird

-The potoo is a relative of nightjars and, if fossil records are to be believed, his kin were spread quite widely across the world in the distant mists of time.
+The potoo is a relative of nightjars and frogmouths and, according to fossil records, its kin were spread quite widely across the world in ancient times.
+Remains have been unearthed as far away as Germany.

-Despite his look of constant surprise spread across his plate sized eyes, you’re not likely to see the little buggers very often.
-The potoo is nocturnal in nature and an expert at both standing still and hiding.
+Despite the look of constant surprise spread across its plate-sized eyes, you’re not likely to see them very often.
+The potoo is a nocturnal insectivore, and an expert at both standing still and hiding.
+They rarely fly during the day.

-They don’t even bother to build nests, they just lay a solitary egg in a notch on top of their chosen stump and sit as still as they can for as long as they can.
+They don’t build nests, they just lay a solitary egg in a notch on top of their chosen stump and sit as still as they can for as long as they can.

-The potoo are actually a group of bird species in the family Nyctibiidae, in all there are seven extant species.
+The potoo are actually a group of species in the family Nyctibiidae.
+In all, there are seven extant species, but they all look very similar.
 The biggest is the great potoo, which grows up to 58 cm long.

 Potoo Call